 Nursing mothers need maximum nutrition, so foods must be chosen carefully so that mother and baby are both getting what they need.
 When you throw weight loss into this equation, it is necessary to choose foods that are very high in nutrients, but also relatively low in calories.
-Here are the 21 days flat belly fix recommendations.
+Here are the recommendations.

 There are several great foods for new moms that satisfy the above conditions.
 Fresh fish, wild salmon in particular, is a great choice, as it is packed with omega-3 fatty acids.
 One of these fatty acids is DHA, which aids in brain and nervous system development.
 Sardines and light tuna are also rich in omega-3 acids.

 Leafy greens such as baby spinach and kale are also good choices, as they provide tons of nutrients and only a handful of calories.
 Fresh berries such as blueberries, blackberries and raspberries should also be on your grocery list.
 Ensure that you are getting adequate calcium by consuming a few servings of Greek yogurt each week.